A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

 \subsubsection{Computing k-Indegree}

-The key to determining whether a simplex exists is the \emph{$k$-indegree} of a simplex, which is the count of~$k$-dimensional cofaces of a simplex $\sigma$ occurring at the same height as $\sigma$ in a particular direction.
+The key to determining whether a simplex exists is the \emph{$k$-indegree} of a potential simplex, $\sigma$, which is the count of~$k$-dimensional cofaces of $\sigma$ contained in $K$ occurring at the same height as $\sigma$ in a particular direction.
+Importantly, these cofaces need not be proper, so for the particular case when $k = \dim(\sigma)$, we count 1 if $\sigma \in K$, and 0 if $\sigma \not\in K$.